-We expect that you will have many more questions about the diagnosis of a cleft lip for your baby.
+We expect that you will have many more questions about the diagnosis of a cleft lip and/or palate for your baby.
 We encourage you to speak with your genetic counselor and other healthcare providers about any other questions you may have.